Skip to main content

 • 31% hadn’t used online tickets

-• Many of the members didn’t even have a basic web presence, didn’t use online bookkeeping, had no online system for managing contacts /membership and did not use online fundraising.
+• Many members didn’t have a basic web presence, didn’t use online bookkeeping, had no online system for managing contacts/membership and did not use online fundraising

 shot from behind a young person who is filming the action on a stage at conference on her mobile phone